Every Thing You Need to Know About Upper Dolpo Trek

 • It is important to have a good comprehensive travel insurance policy that includes high-altitude trekking and emergency evacuation.

-• Day 4-6: Continue to Ringmo Village and Shey Phoksundo Lake.
-Spend a day acclimatizing by exploring the lake and the surrounding area.
+• Ringmo Village and Shey Phoksundo Lake: Continue to Ringmo Village and the breathtaking Shey Phoksundo Lake, a glacial lake with turquoise waters.
+Spend a day acclimatizing and exploring the lake, nearby villages, and surrounding landscapes.

-• Day 7-10: Trek to Shey Gompa via Kang La Pass (5,240 meters).
-Explore the ancient Shey Gompa, also known as the Crystal Monastery.
+• Trek to Shey Gompa via Kang La Pass (5,240 m): Cross the challenging Kang La Pass, one of the highest points on the trek, and arrive at Shey Gompa, also known as the Crystal Monastery.
+This ancient monastery offers a deep insight into the region’s spiritual life and Tibetan Buddhist traditions.

 Essential Clothing and Footwear